benradstone/wandisco-documentation/docs/help/variables.md

 ### &lt;zone-name&gt;

-The zone name of a Fusion environment.
+The zone name of a LiveData Plane environment.

 - Example of value: `hdp`
 - Example of usage: `fusion-server-<zone-name>`